t-neumann/slamdunk/doc/source/Dunks.rst

 count
 ^^^^^

 The *count* dunk calculates all relevant numbers on statistics of SLAMSeq reads for each given 3' UTR.
-Central output will be *tcount* table.
+Central output will be *tcount* table
+(see :ref:`tcount-file`).

 .. code:: bash

      slamdunk count [-h] -o <output directory> [-s <SNP directory>] -r <reference fasta> -b <bed file> [-m] [-l <maximum read length>] [-q <minimum base quality>] [-t <threads] bam [bam ...]

+**Note:** Since QuantSeq is a strand-specific assay, only sense reads will be considered for the final analysis!

 Input
 """""